Last Updated: 10/31/22 | October 31st, 2022

 Who is this for?

 Apartment rentals represent the space between hostels and hotels.
 If you are traveling on business and want the comforts of home, you probably aren’t going to stay in a hostel.
 But hotels may be too expensive or too impersonal for you.
-A rented apartment is the perfect compromise.
+A rented apartment is a perfect compromise.

-How to pick the right host
+How to Pick the Right Airbnb

-- Is their calendar updated? – While listings only show up in search if they are available, hosts don’t always update their calendar.
+- Is their calendar updated? – While listings only show up in a search if they are available, hosts don’t always update their calendar.
 If someone hasn’t updated their calendar in 30 days, I tend to skip it.
 There’s nothing worse than going to book a place, only for them to cancel and say, “Whoops, sorry, it’s not available!”

 - Do they reply often? – You don’t want your inquiry to go unanswered.
 These sites show the percentage of messages hosts reply to.
 The higher the better.

-- Are they verified? – Verified accounts are less likely to be people of suspicious quality as the listing site has at least found some background information on them.
+- Are they verified? – Verified accounts are less likely to be people of suspicious quality, as the listing site has at least found some background information on them.

-These nine rules are helpful guidelines, but at the end of the day you have to go with your gut.
+These nine rules are helpful guidelines, but at the end of the day, you have to go with your gut.
 I don’t need a listing to meet all nine points.
 I once had a host who hit only a couple of these points and she turned out to be my favorite host!
 And sometimes, in places without many hosts, you might have to be a little loose with this list.

 But the more points a place meets, the safer I feel.